 It was all good until we reached this viewpoint.
 You can’t tell from this picture unfortunately but it gets really steep after about 1/3 down on this slope.

 First, it was River who froze and didn’t want to move any further.
 Then it was me little after that.
 Xena first followed Jack and Jen all the way down thinking I would follow.
 When she got down and saw me still up on the slope, she came back up then an interesting thing happened.
 She quietly stared at me for awhile then turned around and found her way to the bottom again then she watched me intently.
 I still didn’t move.
 I couldn’t move.
 I was sitting down holding on to a branch by then, trying not to have a panic attack.
 River, on the other hand, was having a panic attack above me.
 He was pacing and whining.
 Xena came back up for the 2nd time and stared at me again.
 Then, she climbed down the boulders again looking back and me here and there this time.
 Then I realized she was trying to show me the way.
 Come down like this, Mom.
 Are you watching me?

 When I couldn’t even respond to Jen’s ‘Are you ok?’, she knew that was my limit.
-Jen, Jack, and Xena came back for River and me and we made back to the top.
+Jen, Jack, and Xena climbed back up for River and me and we made back to the top together.
 All three of them weren’t disappointed that they didn’t get to go further.
 They were just happy to have the pack again.
 Adventuring isn’t all about the destination.
 It’s the journey and the bond we build during the journey with adventure buddies we choose to spend time with.

 and stunning sunrises before everyone gets up.
 I dream of starting and ending my day like this every day someday.